pierwill/OpenChicago/_sources/guide/capitalization.rst.txt

      "Set-Up the Server"

+   ..
 But do not capitalize such components when other than nouns:

-     Fifty-first Street, "Lives of Well-known Authors," "World- Dominion of English-speaking Peoples."

 Lower Case
 ----------